-The 2,260 square foot log cabin has 4 bedrooms and 4 bathrooms.
-You will love the unique carved tree feature at the front of the cabin complete with painted animals including an eagle, woodpecker, bears, and more.
-You will also find other carved features around the main entrance.
-This is a stunning log cabin that is easy to imagine yourself and your guests sitting on the back-covered patio in the rocking chairs while you look out at the stunning views, and make memories to last a lifetime.
-The log home is beautifully finished inside and out, with wood throughout, a full kitchen, fireplace, and all the comforts of home.
+The log cabin measures 2,260 square feet and has 4 bedrooms and 4 baths.
+You will love the unique carved-tree feature at the cabin’s front.
+This feature includes painted animals like an eagle or woodpecker as well as bears and other animals.
+There are also other carvings around the main entry.
+This log cabin is stunning.
+It is easy for you and your guests to imagine themselves sitting on the covered patio in the rocking chair while you take in the amazing views.
+Make memories that will last a lifetime.
+The log home has wood throughout and a fireplace.

-This is one of the most scenic locations in the country, the area is steeped in history, with the Pigeon Forge area of Tennesee having lots of stories to tell.
-One of the first businesses in the East Tennessee town was a furnace and an iron forge.
-This area was once wilderness and has carved itself out to be the successful business community that it is today.
-The land that surrounds what is Pigeon Forge today was once the hunting grounds of the Cherokee and the other eastern tribes of the American First Nations.
+This is one of the most picturesque locations in the country.
+The area is rich with history with the Pigeon Forge Area of Tennesee having many stories to tell.
+The iron forge and furnace were the first businesses to open in East Tennessee.
+This area was once a wilderness, but it has become a successful business community.
+The area that surrounds Pigeon Forge today was once home to the Cherokee and other eastern tribes of American First Nations.

 In the late 1700s, a treaty opened the valley to settlement.
 Isaac Love, a man from New York, started the first iron forge and furnace business in the community in 1820.
 The name Pigeon Forge is a combination the ironworks business and the Little Pigeon River, which runs through the village.
 In the 1700s, beech trees lined the banks of Pigeon River.
 The river was a natural stop point for large flocks of now-extinct Passenger Pigeons because beechnuts were their main food source.